Non-Equilibrating a Black Hole with Inhomogeneous Quantum Quench: Mutual information

 \section{Mutual information}

 The von Neumann entropy for single intervals (Sec.\ \ref{Entanglement entropy for single intervals}) and the energy density/current (Sec.\ \ref{sec:stress}) are found to be insensitive to the details of CFTs.
 However, the theory dependence should show up in more complex probes such as mutual information defined for two intervals and higher-point correlation functions.
 In this section, we consider mutual information for the free fermion CFT and holographic CFT.
-Two-point correlation functions are analyzed in Appendix \ref{Two-point correlation function on a time slice}.

 We first recall that for two subsystems $A$ and $B$, the mutual information $I_{A,B}$ is defined by a linear combination of entanglement entropy (von Neumann entropy): \be I_{A,B}=S_A+S_B-S_{A\cup B}. \ee We note that the mutual information is free from the UV divergence when $A \cap B=0$, i.e., $I_{A,B}$ is finite even if the lattice spacing is $0$, while keeping $\epsilon$ (inverse temperature) finite.
 Our choices of the subsystems (subintervals) will be given below.